-Under construction this summer, Sorensen Partners’ Sunburst House is a 1,000 square foot home in the White Mountains used as a primary residence and studio/guest house.
+Under construction this fall, Sorensen Partners’ Sunburst House is a 1,000 square foot home in the White Mountains used as a primary residence and studio/guest house.
 The eighty-foot long structure is united under a single stress-skin panel roof and is clad in Corten steel and red cedar planks.

 Six living spaces strung along a continuous deck – bedroom, bath, living/kitchen, mud room, screen porch, and studio – have 180-degree views of the White Mountains to the east, south, and west.
 The bowl-shaped landscape, a former quarry, steps down to the Androscoggin River and Moriah Range to the south.

 The concept for the house strongly driven by the client’s landscape awareness, material palette concerns, and social concept of welcoming visitors.
 Berlin, NH-based Simple Structure is the general contractor.
+2017-9-14 Construction update: Framing nearly complete.
+2017-8-1 Construction update: Frost-protected shallow foundation (FPSF) insulation in progress.